pannet1/vwap-options/README.md

 j. for every 3x move we will repeat this move outer band by 1x.

-i. if stop time is reach, close all positions and exit.
+k. if stop time is reach, close all positions and exit.